-A wraparound level of support to students living in Queen's Accommodation is a priority for all staff including the Residential Life team.
+A wraparound level of support to students living in Queen's Accommodation, John Bell House, Aster House and LIV Belfast (accommodation provided under a nomination agreement) is a priority for all staff including the Residential Life team.

 Our Residential Life Coordinators and Residential Assistants are able to offer support if you feel lonely or homesick or need encouragement to join in social events to make new friends.

 They also organise and promote a weekly programme of social events and trips throughout each semester.

 - Welcome you on arrival and help you settle into your accommodation.

 - Will lead a tour of the facilities at Elms BT9 and the Lounge at the Treehouse – a venue for events, chilling out or playing computer and board games, surfing on the bank of PCs or meeting with friends.
 Will also lead tours of Elms BT1 and Elms BT2, including social spaces.